Trust-Indicator/Trust-Indicator/README.md

 ## Acknowledgements
 We would like to express our gratitude to all those who helped us during the completion of this project.

-My deepest gratitude goes first and foremost to the teaching team (Elena Williams & Charles Gretton) and client (Sabrina Caldwell).
+My deepest gratitude goes first and foremost to the teaching team (Brenton Smith) and client (Sabrina Caldwell).
 The teacher team provides a platform for us to communicate with customers in a timely manner and provide feedback and help with our requirements.
 Meanwhile, clients who play a vital role in the design of the project put forward a lot of instructive advice and useful suggestions for us.

 We are also deeply indebted to those who use our web app and fill out the questionnaire.
 It was because of the bugs they found and the constructive comments they provided that the project came to a successful end.